ElektraInitiative/libelektra/doc/decisions/plugin_variants.md

 ## Decision

-Provide a function `int genconf (KeySet * ks, Key * errorKey)` where `ks` contains a list of all variants with the essential configuration and the changed parts of the contract as subkeys.
+1. Provide a function `int genconf (KeySet * ks, Key * errorKey)` where `ks` is filled with a list of all variants with the essential configuration (subkeys `config`) and the changed parts of the contract (subkeys `infos`).

-E.g. for augeas:
+2. Keys defined in `system/elektra/plugins/variants` have the same content, but take precedence.
+If a variant with the same name is defined, only `config` or `infos` from `genconf` are considered if they are not mentioned in `system/elektra/plugins/variants`.
+   If the keys `config` or `infos` are present, it will be overwritten (deleted), if only subkeys thereof are present, it will be enhanced.
+3. Empty `config` and `infos` mean:
+ - `config`: The "default variant" (without any parameter) should be also available (has useful functionality)
+ - `infos`: It is not possible to determine the changes of the contract, the user need to instantiate the plugin and enquiry the contract.

+### Example

+`genconf` for augeas yields:
 ```
 access
 access/config